udaypandey/SwiftUI-Wildfire/README.md

 ### Requirements

-The requirement came from an existing project which supports IOS 9 and will continue to support IOS 9 for atleast a year or two.
+The requirement came from an existing project which supports IOS 9 and will continue to support IOS 9 for for the foreseeable future.
 At the same time, there is a requirement to build a new version of the app using SwiftUI.

 This project does not try to provide a way for SwiftUI to work before IOS 13.
 Infact it just allows a way to support the existing app for versions prior to IOS 13 and switch to SwiftUI based code for 13 and beyond.